akshatsaxena74/ASL/README.md

 ## Introduction

 ASL is a visual language used widely in the Deaf community.
 Fingerspelling uses hand shapes to represent letters of the English alphabet.
-This project demonstrates how to train a convolutional neural network (CNN) or use transfer learning to classify these ASL signs with high accuracy.
+This project demonstrates how to train a convolutional neural network (CNN) or use transfer learning to classify these ASL signs accurately.

 ---